axibase/atsd/rule-engine/functions-table.md

   addTable([[string]] c, string f[, [string] | boolean h]) string
 ```

-This function prints `c` (list of lists) as a multi-column table in the specified format `f`.
+Prints `c` (list of lists) as a multi-column table in the specified format `f`.
 Each nested list in the parent list `c` is serialized into its own row in the table.

 The number of elements in each collection must be the same.

 The default table header is `Value-1, ..., Value-N`.

-The header argument `h` can be used to customize the header.
+ Use header argument `h` to customize the header.

 If `h` is specified as a collection, its elements replace the default header.
 The size of the header collection must be the same as the number of cells in each row.

 If `h` argument is specified as a boolean value `true`, the first row in the table is used as a header.

-An empty string is returned if the list `c` is empty.
+Returns an empty string if the list `c` is empty.

 Examples: